 What are the best neighbourhoods to live in?

-For the young, single professional, it might be best to live somewhere in central Houston, while expat families may be more suited to live just outside of central Houston, in one of the many areas known for high levels of safety and exemplary school districts.
+For the young, single professional, it might be best to live somewhere in central Houston.
+Expat families may be more suited to living just outside central Houston in one of the many areas known for high levels of safety and exemplary schools.

 What do expats say about life in Houston?